 Vanderlande has installed automated shipping sortation systems at many companies, including, Casaventa, Nike, Staples, Colombini and Herma.

 Several activities come together in the packing process, such as weighing, void filling, carton closing and labelling.
 Requirements for packing workstations are increasing to improve efficiency and quality, while ensuring that the workstation meets the latest ergonomic standards.

 The PACK@EASE high-performance packing workstation increases sustainable productivity and packing accuracy, and reduces product damage.
 It also creates an ergonomically sound working environment for operators that both decreases the risk of injury and improves employee motivation.

 PACK@EASE workstations have been designed on the same ergonomic basis as the PICK@EASE range in cooperation with the Dutch research institute TNO.

 This solution has been installed for a number of companies, such as Oninnen, Theo Förch and Arcadia.

 The main benefits of PACK@EASE are:

-In the near future robotic technology will be developed for other market segments, such as baggage handling; parcel and postal; fashion; and parts and components.
-This will be mainly in warehousing, with automatic item picking and ULD loading as examples of promising applications offered to Vanderlande’s customers.
+In the near future, robotic technology will be developed for other market segments, such as airports and parcel.
+In the warehousing sector, automatic item picking and ULD loading are promising examples of applications offered to Vanderlande’s customers.

 The success of automated storage, order-picking and sortation systems depends on their reliability and cost effectiveness, or the internal transport that connects all logistic processes.
 The .M conveyor range is designed specifically to meet these requirements.